HazyResearch/deepdive/doc/dashboard.md

 A snapshot configuration consists of a list of report templates and the parameter values for each report template.
 Snapshot configurations are made from the "Run Snapshot" tab.

-A default snapshot configuration is included with Dashbaord.
+A default snapshot configuration is included with Dashboard.
 You may modify this configuration or create your own by clicking the "Add Configuration" button.
 You may also copy the contents of an existing configuration to a new configuration using the "Copy Configuration" button from an existing configuration.

 To add a report template to the snapshot configuration, click the "Add Template" button and select the report template of interest from the dropdown menu.
 You can add additional report templates to the configuration using these same steps.
 If you want to remove a template from the snapshot configuration, click the red "X" next to the report template dropdown.